JoTechOfficial/Windows-Service-Tool/README.md

 ---------
 JoTechComputerHelper doesn't store any user information or send any files over the internet.
 Everything that is done by this software is completely done in Windows 10.

-Current Issues To Look Out For
+Current Issues To Look Out For (May or may not do it)
 ---------
 For some users this software will have a Windows warning when opened, *don't be alarmed*, this is completely normal with visual studio exe files.
 So it is completely safe to open.